The "naturals" revolution.

-A similar story is playing out in other categories such as dairy and soy-free.
-Many consumers are now adopting a diet that, whilst historically was adopted for ethical or spiritual reasons, is now being sought out for the perceived health benefits.
+A similar story is playing out in categories such as dairy and soy-free.
+Many consumers are now adopting a diet that, while previously adopted for ethical or spiritual reasons, is now being sought out for the perceived health benefits.

 Many Australians are also losing faith in big brands and large retailers when it comes to providing convenient, natural and healthy options:

 - 59 per cent of our respondents indicated they think natural products are much better at meeting their dietary requirements than regular supermarket products.